-Pupils will improve their knowledge of three time frames and extend their grasps of the language while focusing on topics such as family and relationships, home and region, studies and free time.
-Role-plays and conversations are also used to develop speaking and listening skills.
+Pupils will improve their knowledge of three time frames and extend their grasps of the language while focusing on topics such as family and relationships, home and region, festivals, celebrity culture, social media and free time.
+Role-plays, read alouds, photocards, dictations and general conversations are also used to develop speaking and listening skills.